kglw-dot-net/phase1/blog/_posts/2023-02-02-setlist-notation-guideline.md

 {% include youtube.html id="-f4MNT_qLTs" start="768" title="segue between Hypertension > Ice V" %}
 </aside>

-#### Full segue: `->`
+#### Total segue: `->`

-The full segue is a complete connection of two songs, where the first is still in progress but a new song has begun sometimes before you realise.
+The total segue is a complete connection of two songs, where the first is still in progress but a new song has begun sometimes before you realise.
 Teases and Jams are convenient ways to foreshadow or achieve this.
 This is more like two songs connected into one longer song.
 The difference between the two types of segues is relatively subjective and usually decided on a case-by-case basis.
-Depending on the available recording, the full segue is much less common and the deciding factor is most often whether a solid, intentional drum beat continues through the transition, though preferably the whole band continues playing in the same arrangement with no change apart from the song that they are playing.
+Depending on the available recording, the total segue is much less common and the deciding factor is most often whether a solid, intentional drum beat continues through the transition, though preferably the whole band continues playing in the same arrangement with no change apart from the song that they are playing.
 In the studio discography, this is comparable to the transition between _[Invisible Face](https://kglw.net/songs/invisible-face)_ and _[Wah Wah](https://kglw.net/songs/wah-wah)_ from [Nonagon Infinity](https://kglw.net/releases/nonagon-infinity), again, not necessarily reflective of how those songs may be played and connected live.

 **Example:**